christian-schlichtherle/neuron-di/README.md

 The `apply([...])` method uses the method `wire([...])` again, but this time the term is a bit more complex:

-+ The controller class to instantiate is not a class literal, but provided by the method `controller()`.
++ The controller class to instantiate is not provided as a class literal, but returned by the method `controller()`.
 + The synapse method `HttpController.exchange()` is bound to the method parameter `exchange`.
 + The synapse method `HttpController.responseBody` is bound to the local variable `responseBody`.
-+ Any other synapse methods will be bound to dependency provider methods or fields in the server object, which is our `Main` instance.
++ Any other synapse methods will be bound to dependency provider methods or fields in the server object, which is an instance of the application class `Main`, thereby effectively delegating any dependencies of controller classes to the application class.

+Note that any controller instances are request scoped, so they may even be mutable, while the main class (with its module superclass) is application scoped, so it should be immutable.

 ### About Application Performance